Luchh7/the-ultimate-rar-password-cracker/README.md

 HOW TO USE THE TOOL:

-1. YOU NEED TO DOWNLOAD 2 TOOLS TO MAKE THE SCRIPT WORKING:
+1. YOU NEED TO DOWNLOAD 2 TOOLS TO MAKE THE SCRIPT WORK PROPERLY:

 Install John The Ripper from this website (make sure to download the version that matches your OS) : https://www.openwall.com/john/